 There are many places to look for personal loans with a wide variety of rates depending on the lender and your credit history.
 You may want to check with local banks and credit unions where you already have an account.
-You can also compare the options from online lenders.
+Want to compare some options?
+You can use this comparison tool below.

 Debt settlement is another option you can consider when you’re ready to eliminate your credit card debt.
 This strategy usually works best for people who (a) are already past-due on their credit card payments and (b) can afford to make large, one-time settlement payments to their creditors.

 You can settle debts on your own or you can hire a professional debt settlement company to handle the process for you.
 If you choose to hire an outside party, you should do extensive research to avoid scammers and exorbitant fees.
 Be aware that hiring a company to do this is not necessary, and could end up costing you a lot more money.
 Learn what to watch out for at the FTC Consumer Information website.

 If you go the DIY route: